COAI blackmailing govt with imaginary crisis says Jio

 COAI in its letter to the government has said that in absence of immediate relief by the Centre, two of the three private mobile operators -- Airtel and Vodafone Idea which provide services to 63 per cent of the current subscriber base -- will face "unprecedented crisis".

-Attacking COAI's position, Jio said: "We are taking a strong umbrage at COAI exploiting the legitimate pay out obligations to create alarmist propaganda for the doom of the telecom sector in the country."
+Attacking COAI's position, Jio said: "We are taking a strong umbrage at COAI exploiting the legitimate payout obligations to create alarmist propaganda for the doom of the telecom sector in the country."

 Jio said it disagrees with the "threatening and blackmailing tone" of COAI and accused the older operators of not investing sufficiently in the sector and "shedding crocodile tears" by claiming financial stress.